noornaima/Fairness-in-Continual-Federated-Learning/README.md

 #FairFedCIL

-Implementation of Dynamic Self-Adaptive Selection Strategy
+Implementation of "Dynamic Self-Adaptive Selection Strategy" with the "Better Generative Replay for Continual Federated Learning, ICLR' 23"